 How much do closing coordinators make?

 A Transaction Coordinator is often called a closing coordinator.
 They tend to make approximately $45,000 annually with experience.
-Employees will usually receive a bi-weekly paycheck, while freelance/independent Transaction Coordinators will receive a per-transaction fee.
+Employees will usually receive a bi-weekly or semi-monthly paycheck, while freelance/independent Transaction Coordinators will receive a per-transaction fee.
 Full-time employee transaction coordinators may also require benefits such as health insurance or retirement plans with matching such as a 401k.

 Tips to Finding an Awesome Transaction Coordinator